 Florida Drywood termites are present from St. Johns County south.
 Since they require high moisture content, they are most often found in dry, dead trees, logs, stumps and branches.
-We have often seen them in dead branches within ficus hedges that have been killed by whiteflies.
+We have often seen them in dead branches within Ficus hedges that have been killed by whiteflies.

 Alates of this termite species are 8.5 to 9.7 mm long and the head and body are a dull, pale brown color.
-Their wings are long and the wings have three to four veins visible in the third of the wing closet to the body.
+Their wings are long and the wings have three to four veins visible in the third of the wing closest to the body.
 Peak swarming season is March through May.

 Florida Dampwood Termite

 Dampwood termites are the largest termites in Florida, but they cause the least amount of structural wood damage.
 Unlike Subterranean termites, they do not forage and soil and are typically only found in structures when there is a water leak, as they require high moisture.

 Dampwood termites swarm in Florida from late Spring to early Winter.
 Their flights occur at dusk or night and can get into homes when doors or windows are open at night with light attracting them into the house.